 3. Dohm White Noise Maker

-One of the most important items we have packed is our Dohm White Noise Maker.
+One of our favorite travel essentials is our Dohm White Noise Maker.
 We used this at home because we like having the sound of an AC or humidifier, but needed something for the in between months.
 Each place we travel has new sounds, but having the Dohm gives us a familiar, consistent sound each night.
 It also helps to drown out my husbands snoring too! ha!
+I usually bring this as a carry-on, however TSA loves to take a few extra looks at it!

 4. Neat Hanging Toiletry Bag